portfors-lab/sparkle/doc/ref/api.rst

 To compare calibration performance and effectiveness test scripts `calibration_performance.py` and `calibration_eval.py` generate tables to compare run times and error between desired and acheived output signals.
 These scripts can be found in the test/scripts project folder.

 For a more in depth narrative on how this procedure was developed, see this post_, and especially this post__

+There are scripts that were used in aid of evaluating the calibration procedure that can be found in the source under *test/scripts*:

+    * `calibration_eval.py` : Compares the efficacy of the calibration with varying parameters, such as filter length or smoothing points

+    * `calibration_performance.py` : Compares the execution time taken primarily for differing filter length

+    * `hardware_attenuation.py` : This simple script just compares the output signal to the input to determine amplitude loss across pure tone frequencies.
+Intended to be used so that we may determine the signal loss from a signal piece of harware such as an attenuator or amplifier.
+Another way to investigate this is to analysize the output vs input of a FM sweep signal.

+Filter length turned out to be the most influential factor on both filter effectiveness and performance.
+It is possible to choose a filter length that executes in a shorter amount of time, that still has very good ability to properly adjust signals.

 .. _post: http://amyboyle.ninja/Calibrating-Ultrasonic-Speakers/
 __ http://amyboyle.ninja/Calibrating-Ultrasonic-Speakers-Cont/